 - Berries & Cream: Sprinkle some sugar and zest of a lemon on mixed berries, raspberries, blackberries, strawberries and blueberries.
 Toss well.
 Sprinkle some sugar on the pastry before baking.
 Bake shells and cool them for 10 minutes.
 Stuff the berries in the shells, and top with sweetened whipped cream.

-Easy Steps for Vegetable Puffs
+Easy Steps for Making Vegetable Curry Puffs

 Place cold pastry shell on baking sheet